thomcom/thomcom_shell/README.md

 ## 🙏 Credits

-Built with love by engineers who believe shell configuration should be beautiful, functional, and maintainable.
+Built with love by thomcom and CC, who believe shell configuration should be beautiful, functional, and maintainable.

 Special thanks to the ZSH community and all the amazing tools that make this possible.